phst/rules_elisp/documentation/elisp_defs.md

 - `tags` is the list of tags for the current rule.

 When executing an action, file names are relative to the execution root.
 Otherwise, file names are relative to the runfiles root.
-File names in `outputFiles` can also be absolute; in this case they specify temporary files that are deleted after the action completes.
+File names in `inputFiles` or `outputFiles` can also be absolute; in this case they specify temporary files that are deleted after the action completes, or files passed on the command line interpreted according to the `input_args` and `output_args` attributes of the `elisp_binary` rule.

 **ATTRIBUTES**